tvjames/kendo-docs/api/web/tabstrip.md

 #### Returns

-`TabStrip` Returns the TabStrip object to support chaining.
+`kendo.ui.TabStrip` Returns the TabStrip object to support chaining.

 ### select

-Selects the specified tab(s) within a **TabStrip**.
+Get/set the selected tab.
 If called without arguments, it returns the currently selected tab.

 #### Example